-- 178. Inspectors will take particular account of the progress made by disadvantaged pupils by the end of the key stage compared with that made nationally by other pupils with similar starting points and the extent to which any gaps in this progress, and consequently in attainment, are closing.
+- 173. Inspectors will take particular account of the progress made by disadvantaged pupils by the end of the key stage compared with that made nationally by other pupils with similar starting points and the extent to which any gaps in this progress, and consequently in attainment, are closing.
 Inspectors will first consider the progress and attainment of disadvantaged pupils compared with the national figures for non-disadvantaged pupils and how much any gaps are closing.
-They will then also consider any in-school gaps between disadvantaged pupils' progress and attainment and the progress and attainment of the other pupils in the school and how much these gaps are closing. - 179.
+They will then also consider any in-school gaps between disadvantaged pupils' progress and attainment and the progress and attainment of the other pupils in the school and how much these gaps are closing. - 174.
 Inspectors will consider the impact of what a school is doing to narrow any gaps in progress and attainment between disadvantaged and non-disadvantaged pupils.
 Where in-school gaps are narrowing, inspectors will check that this is because the progress and attainment of disadvantaged pupils are rising and not because the progress or attainment of non-disadvantaged pupils is falling.
-Where an in-school attainment gap exists or widens, inspectors should consider whether this is because disadvantaged pupils attain more highly than other pupils do nationally, but non-disadvantaged pupils in the school attain even more highly.
-These circumstances would not reflect negatively on a school.
+Where an in-school attainment gap exists or widens, inspectors should consider whether this is because disadvantaged pupils attain more highly than other pupils nationally, but non-disadvantaged pupils in the school attain even more highly.
+A school should not be penalised in these circumstances.